Exkywor/MECamMotionCalc/README.md

 ```

 ## Important
-As version 1.0.2, the input is not validated.
+As of version 1.0.2, the input is not validated.
 However, there should be no issues as long as you input numerical values when prompted.